 OxyContin Addiction Treatment

-At Promises Treatment Centers, we take a well-rounded approach to pain management.
-Our medical team has developed protocols we know work.
+At Promises Treatment Centers, we take a well-rounded approach to pain management as you detox from prescribed OxyContin.
+Our medical team has developed protocols that work.
 We understand clients’ need to find freedom from debilitating pain.
 We also recognize the need to have a clear mind and ability to function in the world.
 We aim to help people achieve a healthy and fulfilling life.
-Our goal is to guide them back to a balanced approach to pain management.
+Our goal is to guide you back to a balanced approach to pain management.

 OxyContin Addiction Diagnosis